 - Discuss challenges and barriers in implementing activities described in the work plan to achieve program goals and objectives, and propose reasonable strategies to address these challenges.
-Some examples may include inadequate obstetrics/maternal health and pediatric services or patient volume, recruiting specialty and subspecialty preceptors, and financial sustainability issues. - 2.
-Discuss any anticipated internal challenges (e.g., managing expectations among clinical training partners and sponsoring institution) and external challenges (e.g., regulatory changes, COVID-19 pandemic) that may directly or indirectly affect the development of the rural residency program and provide strategies for how these will be resolved. - 3.
-Describe challenges with incorporating interprofessional health care, innovative approaches, and culturally and linguistically appropriate care in the program curriculum and propose resolutions to these challenges. - 4.
-Describe strategies for recruiting a diverse cohort of high quality residents and faculty/preceptors to meet ACGME requirements.
+Some examples may include inadequate clinical obstetrics/maternal health and pediatric experiences or patient volumes for residents, recruiting specialty and subspecialty preceptors, and financial sustainability issues. - 2.
+Discuss any anticipated internal challenges (e.g., managing expectations among clinical training partners and sponsoring institution) and external challenges (e.g., regulatory changes, public health emergencies) that may directly or indirectly affect the development of the rural residency program and provide strategies for how these will be resolved. - 3.
+Describe challenges with incorporating interprofessional health care, innovative approaches, and culturally and linguistically appropriate care in the program curriculum and propose resolutions to these challenges. - Describe strategies for recruiting a diverse cohort of high-quality residents, faculty and/or preceptors or adjunct faculty in the rotation sites to meet ACGME requirements.